-- Ensure your horses always have a water supply that will last them at least five days, even if you expect to return to your property that evening. - Have a map of your property with gates, food and water locations marked in an easy to find place, in case someone has to move your horse for you. - Remove rugs, halters and fly veils from horses on high fire risk days as these often melt and cause burns during fires. - Ensure your horse float/truck is operational and roadworthy at all times.
+Ensure your horses always have a water supply that will last them at least five days, even if you expect to return to your property that evening.

+Have a map of your property with gates, food and water locations marked in an easy-to-find place, in case someone has to move your horse for you.

+Remove rugs, halters and fly veils from horses on high fire risk days because they can melt and cause burns during fires.

+Ensure your horse float/truck is operational and roadworthy at all times

-Further suggestions of what you can do to prepare your property:
+Further suggestions to prepare your property:

-- Cut the grass around your property to 10cm or less - Prune shrubs so they are not dense and remove any shrubs from against the home. - Clean gutters. - Check that gas valves face away from your property. - Keep gas cylinders away from likely direction of fire. - Remove wood, mulch or any flammable material against or near the house. - Create a minimum two metre gap between your house and tree branches. - Install metal fly wire mesh on all windows, vents and install a protective screen on evaporative air conditioners. - Block any gaps under floors, in roof spaces, under eaves, external vents, skylights, chimneys and wall claddings.
+- Cut the grass around your property to 10 cm or less. - Prune shrubs so they are not dense and remove any shrubs from against the home. - Clean gutters. - Check that gas valves face away from your property. - Keep gas cylinders away from the likely direction of fire. - Remove wood, mulch or any flammable material against or near the house. - Create a minimum two-metre gap between your house and tree branches. - Install metal fly-wire mesh on all windows and vents and install a protective screen on evaporative air conditioners. - Block any gaps under floors, in roof spaces, under eaves, external vents, skylights, chimneys and wall claddings.